Get travel and medical insurance

-In Cambodia, there’s a risk of violent incidents and we advise you to avoid crowds and in particular political demonstrations.
+In Cambodia, there's a risk of violent incidents and we advise you to avoid crowds and in particular political demonstrations, in particular in the run-up to elections scheduled for 29 July 2018.
 We also advise against publicly expressing strong political views.

 The sovereignty of land adjacent to the Preah Vihear temple on the Cambodian/Thai border is the subject of a dispute and tensions continue to run high there.
 The temple is closed at present and you’re advised to avoid the area.

 Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.

 Although the threat from terrorism in Cambodia is low, there is still a global risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by tourists and expatriates.

 Unexploded mines and ordnances are a continuing hazard in former battlefields, particularly in northern Cambodia.
 Don’t stray off main routes in rural areas and check with your tour operator before travelling to affected regions.

 Petty Crime is common in Cambodia, particularly in urban areas you should take sensible precautions at all times and especially during the summer peak travel period;

 - The Embassy is aware of a number of cases of tourists being lured into private homes under the pretext of discovering a new bar, and assaulted or robbed.
 We recommend that you exercise caution if you are invited by locals to visit a bar outside tourist areas, or to visit someone’s home for a game of cards or other form of gambling;